cloudflare/cloudflare-docs/content/queues/learning/batching-retries.md

 ## Retries

-When a message is failed to be delivered, the default behaviour is to retry delivery three times before marking the delivery is failed (see [Dead Letter Queues](#dead-letter-queues)).
+When a message is failed to be delivered, the default behaviour is to retry delivery three times before marking the delivery as failed (refer to [Dead Letter Queues](#dead-letter-queues)).
 You can set `max_retries` (defaults to 3) when configuring your consumer, but in most cases we recommend leaving this as the default.

 {{<Aside type="note">}}